 DP14883 The Liquidity Channel of Fiscal Policy

-We provide evidence that expansionary fiscal policy lowers the return difference between more and less liquid assets---the liquidity premium.
-We rationalize this finding in an estimated heterogeneous-agent New-Keynesian (HANK) model with incomplete markets and portfolio choice, in which public debt affects private liquidity.
-In this environment, the short-run fiscal multiplier is amplified by the countercyclical liquidity premium.
-This liquidity channel stabilizes investment and crowds in consumption.
-We then quantify the long-run effects of higher public debt, and find a sizable decline of the liquidity premium, increasing the fiscal burden of debt, but little crowding out of capital.
+We provide evidence that expansionary fiscal policy lowers the return difference between public debt and less liquid assets---the liquidity premium.
+We rationalize this finding in an estimated heterogeneous-agent New-Keynesian model with incomplete markets and portfolio choice, in which public debt affects private liquidity.
+This liquidity channel stabilizes fixed-capital investment.
+We then quantify the long-run effects of higher public debt and find little crowding out of capital, but a sizable decline of the liquidity premium, which increases the fiscal burden of debt.
+We show that the revenue-maximizing level of public debt is positive and has increased to 60 percent of US GDP post-2010.